Vyral/joe-dimeo/_posts/2019-12-03-set-realistic-expectations-when-buying-a-home.md

 {% include youtube.html %}

-I saw an Instagram meme the other day that said, “My wife is a stay-at-home astronaut and I breed salamanders.
+I saw an Instagram meme the other day that said, “My wife is a stay-at-home astronaut, and I breed salamanders.
 Our budget is $3 million.”
 This, of course, was referring to the “House Hunters” series on HGTV.

 Unfortunately, though, this is a situation many people actually have to face.
 Everyone wants the house on a hill that comes with a pool, is located in the perfect school district, and sits within walking distance of their favorite coffee shop.
-The problem is, money talks, and if you’re not in the price bracket that allows you to buy a home with these features, **you’ll have to make sacrifices to get the home that’s best-suited for you.&nbsp;**
+The problem is that money talks, and if you’re not in the price bracket that allows you to buy a home with these features,&nbsp;**you’ll have to make sacrifices to get the home that’s best-suited for you.**

 This is why it’s important to set realistic expectations and know your budget when buying a home.
 A great rule of thumb is to pick your absolute “must-have” features, and for every $100,000 you’re willing to spend, add one of them.&nbsp;